 Student Services and Amenities fee (SSA Fee)

 Students are required to pay $131.50 for full-time study and $98.62 for part-time study each semester.
-Local Australian citizens are eligible to defer all or part of their fees for the relevant year.
+Domestic Australian citizens are eligible to defer all or part of their fees for the relevant year.
 If you want to defer your fee, you can obtain a SA-HELP loan from the Commonwealth.
-Local permanent residents or New Zealand citizens are required to pay the fees upfront.
+Domestic permanent residents or New Zealand citizens are required to pay the fees upfront.

 Students are required to pay each semester.
 There may be some increase in fees for 2013.
 You'll find details about these fees in Sydney Courses/Master of Nursing in the ESSENTIALS column on the right-hand side of this page.
 In addition, Current information on the cost of a degree for both DOMESTIC AND INTERNATIONAL STUDENTS can be found in the University's Future students website.

 The Royal College of Nursing Australia is currently offering the Puggy Hunter Memorial Scholarship Scheme and Aged Care Nursing Scholarships for pre-registration students.

 - Study patterns

 - Clinical placements